two cupped hands hold fresh cranberries, that form a heart shape in the center of the photo against a backdrop of more fresh cranberries

 CANNING: Spiced Cranberry Mustard

 This home-canned cranberry mustard recipe is one of my favorite pantry staples.
-It’s a festive accompaniment to classic holiday fare of roast turkey, chicken, or game birds, roast pork loin, or a savory spread to offer with a cheese plate, and makes a fantastic homemade holiday gift.
+It’s a festive accompaniment to classic holiday fare of roast turkey, chicken, or game birds, ore roast pork loin.
+It’s a slightly sweet and savory spread to offer with a cheese plate, and makes a fantastic homemade holiday gift.

 cranberry mustard being put in jars before water bath canning.
 A pot of reddish-mustard is in the foreground, and an assortment of small jars , canning rings, and tools are in the background

-• Mix a scoop of the mustard with softened cream cheese and grated sharp cheddar and roll in chopped nuts to make a zippy cheeseball, or add it to your next grilled cheese sandwich.
+• Mix a scoop of the cranberry mustard with softened cream cheese and grated sharp cheddar and roll in chopped nuts to make a zippy cheese ball or fruity bagel spread.

 Cranberries: